thenifemi/flutter_polls/README.md

-votedCheckmark | Widget | The voted poll options checkmark. votedPercentageTextStyle | TextStyle | The voted poll options percentage text style. votedAnimationDuration | int | The voted poll options animation duration.
+votedCheckmark | Widget | The voted poll options checkmark. votedPercentageTextStyle | TextStyle | The voted poll options percentage text style. votedAnimationDuration | int | The voted poll options animation duration. loadingWidget | Widget | The loading widget when a user votes.
+Can be any widget.